codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 `msal{APPLICATION-ID}://auth`

-Weird right?
-Yeah... but you're going to need it in a bit.
+> Weird right?
+Yeah... but what this is specifying is a custom URL scheme that the web view which performs the sign-up and sign-in will use to communicate back to the app once the sign-up or sign-in is complete.

+> So when we get around to configuring the platform projects, we'll need that value tell the OS that anytime something tries to invoke a URL with `msal{APPLICATION-ID}://auth` ... open our app.

 ### Scopes!